dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 ## Using Markdown

 docs.getdbt.com uses its own CSS, and Docusaurus supports its own specific Markdown syntax.
-Review the basic Markdown syntax[document](https://www.markdownguide.org/basic-syntax/) for the supported syntax elements.
+Review the basic Markdown syntax [document](https://www.markdownguide.org/basic-syntax/) for the supported syntax elements.
 For custom syntaxes, review the following table:

 | Element                                     | Syntax                                                |
 |---------------------------------------------|-------------------------------------------------------|